alanshortis/short.is/src/posts/make-your-own-website.md

 The appearance and code is where you can really show what you can do.
 Use it to show off, appeal to peers and recruiters, but don't overdo it.
 A site comprised of mostly static text doesn't need complex state management, containers, and heavy animation libraries.
 An incredibly fast and accessible site will show that you know what really counts.

 Most importantly - build _something_, deliver it, then iterate.
 If you're the only one ever touching the code, allow yourself to take some shortcuts if it gets it out faster.
+Unless you really love to write tests, this is not a case where test coverage really matters.

 I promise you, the very site you're reading this on is very far from perfect and will never be finished, whatever 'finished' means in this industry.